iwasz/oledgui/README.md

   * [ ] Zephyr
   * [x] Ncurses
   * [ ] Arduino
+* [ ] Colors are (at least for now) represented as simple integers.
+Color 1 == normal, Color 2 == highlighted / special.
+Rename color to Style, make 2 styles : regular, highlighted

 Document TODO:
 * When you implemnt a custom widget, bu default it is not focusable.
 Inherit from og::Focusable to change it.